Training Module

 System Framing

-Analyse organisational context, stakeholders & system boundaries to support effective management systems
+Analyse organisational context, stakeholders and system boundaries to support effective management systems

 7 h